Madrick3/studio/README.md

-# studio
+# madrick/studio

-A Project Management Application
+A workflow mobile app written in Dart with Flutter for improving agile development practices.

-## Getting Started
+## Google: Flutter getting started

 This project is a starting point for a Flutter application.